ManasaMamidoju/Diet-Therapy-App/README.md

 # Diet-Therapy-App

-Inside the main directory of the unzipped source code folder, you will find the following:
+Inside the master directory, you will find the following:

 3 FOLDERS
 - assets